shinboram-90/super-duper-app/README.md

 # super-duper-app : Groupomania

 Project 7, last project of my apprenticeship for "Web Developer" with OpenClassrooms.
-The aim is to build a fake social app for a company called Groupomania
+The aim is to build a social app for employees at a company called Groupomania.

 ## Languages and Tools
 #### Frontend